 Assume your organization specializes in offering bookkeeping services to small businesses.

 You’re only selling that one service to small business owners now.

 Your clients are unable to refer you to others that seek personal tax returns or larger corporations that require a wide range of accounting services.

 You’ve pigeonholed your business into offering a single service to a single type of business, and it’s difficult to envision significant growth when you’ve painted yourself into a corner.

 Why not make use of the fact that you already have a customer base?
 Diversified service firms can offer many services to the same consumer, allowing your business to maximize profits while also providing as a convenient one-stop-shop for all of your customers’ accounting needs.

 Instead of just handling their tax return, you can do their business tax return, provide bookkeeping services for the company, and aid with payroll administration.
 Suddenly, a single customer’s revenues have multiplied tenfold!

 An Expert in the Field

-You might think that diversifying your services leads to lower levels of expertise—or, as the saying goes, “Jack of all trades, but master of none.”
-However, in the court of public opinion, this is not true.
-When customers see that you can handle all aspects of accounting, they will see you as an expert in your field.
-That’s why those firms at the very top of the industry have such a great reputation for what they do—because they can do it all.
+You might think that diversifying your services equates to being a “jack of all trades, master of none,” as the cliché goes.
+However, this is not the case in the court of public opinion.
+If customers see that you can handle all aspects of accounting, they will see you as an expert in your profession.
+That’s why the industry’s top companies have such a positive reputation for what they do: they can manage everything.

-So now that you have the secrets of the most successful accounting firms out there, what else are you waiting for?
-Start implementing these changes in your own business today, and watch your business grow!
+What are you waiting for now that you’ve learned the secrets of the world’s most successful accounting firms?
+Start making these adjustments right away in your own company, and watch it grow!